ashutoshmjain/shutri/src/pages/fedBlunder.md

 	- Many people think wall street bankers or the top managements or the VCs live glamorous life !
 The truth is they all work so hard that they barely have time to enjoy their riches.
 Elon Musk works 80 hours a week.
 All their money is invested into fueling even more innovation.
 	- And if you think wealth gap in America is too much , visit any developing country.
 There are people who literally don't get food - zero wealth.
 The wealth gap - is simply infinite.
 The only way to lift them out of poverty is technology and innovation.
 Smart phone penetration in India simply lifted millions out of poverty just through access to information and banking - this is not only government data, we can see it on the streets.
 	- Stopping the wheel of innovation is literally a crime against humanity and it is obviously bad for what America stands for.
 - We are just reaching the escape velocity.
-We are about to take off .. this is possibly the worst time to hit the breaks. #spotLight
+We are about to take off .. this is possibly the worst time to hit the breaks.
 	- It is lot harder to get off the deflation than to withstand inflation because fed led deflation means even less earning - less jobs - lesser opportunities for small and big businesses alike.
 The bigger problem is getting people out of scarcity mindset.
 It is almost impossible to ask people to risk their savings into setting up an enterprise if they have less.
 	- There are two ways to set in deflation
 		- Improve productivity through innovation - The good way